jenna-tb-ekwealor/microbial-genomics/episodes/07-background.md

 ## Exercise: Inspect a FASTQ file

-On the server, navigate to where a small sample FASTQ file is stored and run:
+On the server, navigate to where a sample FASTQ file is stored and run:

 ```bash
 zcat sample.fastq.gz | head -n 8